-Biomass burning is the main emission source from the residential sector which can contribute more than 50% of anthropogenic PM2.5 emissions in some parts of Europe.
-(Zauli-Sajani et al., 2024) The PM2.5 mass contribution of biomass burning was shown to be as high as from traffic exhaust even at traffic sites in five European cities.
-(Saraga et al., 2021) Combined with the high OP and ROS activity of RWC emissions, the potential detrimental effects on human health should be considered in air quality efforts.
-In addition, The potential significance of car emissions should be taken into consideration as well since the SOA particle formation potential from car emissions with high OP and ROS activities can be high observed, although even if there are almost no primary particle emissions as demonstrated in this study.
-These insights should play a major role in air quality guideline evaluations.
-Overall, the results presented here show the importance of measuring air pollution OP and ROS with a high-time resolution to capture their dynamic nature and to considering different atmospheric ageing times of these potential PM toxicity markers. because they play a key role in toxicity and therefore potential health effects. add to the existing weight of evidence that OP measurements should be considered as a valid metric to evaluate the potential health effects of PM.
+Biomass burning is the main emission source from the residential sector which can contribute more than 50% of anthropogenic PM{2.5} emissions in some parts of Europe.(Zauli-Sajani et al., 2024) The PM{2.5} mass contribution of biomass burning was shown to be as high as from traffic exhaust even at traffic sites in five European cities.(Saraga et al., 2021) Combined with the high OP and ROS activity of RWC emissions, the potential detrimental effects on human health should be considered in air quality efforts.
+In addition, SOA particle formation potential from car emissions with high OP and ROS activities can be observed, even if there are almost no primary particle emissions as demonstrated in this study.
+Overall, the results presented here show the importance of measuring OP and ROS with a high-time resolution to capture their dynamic nature and to consider different atmospheric ageing times of these potential PM toxicity markers.